Here is what you need to know about the wonderful Galapagos islands

-Our insider’s guide to the Galapagos is designed to help you squeeze the most out of your once-in-a-lifetime experience.
-How to get there, where to go and what to do?
-Read on and find out!
+Our insider’s guide is designed to help you squeeze the most out of your once-in-a-lifetime experience.

 The Galapagos archipelago may be one of Latin America’s most prized treasures yet much mystery still surrounds the planning of a visit.
 Mostly, because many assume this is one of those unobtainable dream destinations: the ones everyone wants to go to but no-one can afford.
 So although most travellers know the Galapagos exist, many don’t know anything about them because they’ve never researched them in great depth.
 With this guide, we aim to dispel the myth and unravel the mysteries of a visit to one of the most magnificent, wildlife-enriched destinations on earth.
 And we’ll show you how with a bit of cunning planning, there’s no reason a visit to the Galapagos can’t be on your cards too.